IsakJacobsson/udisc-stats-analyzer/README.md

 `course_analysis.py` script.

-Here is an example use of `course_analysis.py` to plot the averages per hole for course "Vipan", layout "Main" for all players:
+Here is an example use of `course_analysis.py` to plot the averages per hole for course "Vipan" and layout "Main" for all players.
+It is also important to specify the directory containing your UDisc CSV files:

 ```
 python course_analysis.py --csv-dir score_cards --course Vipan --layout Main